MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/Install-invoice-capture.md

 4. Click **Next**.
 5. Two connections need to be created and assigned.
 If connections already exist, you can assign it.
 If there are no connections, select **New connection** in the dropdown.
-6. Follow the wizards to create the connection to the Dataverse and Office 365 outlook.
+6. Follow the wizards to create the connection to the Dataverse and Office 365 Outlook.
 7. Once the connections are created, click **Refresh**.
 Select the connection and complete the assignment. **Import** will be enabled and click **Import** to continue.
-8. After the import completes, open the **Dynamics 365 Invoice Capture – Installation Tools**, click **Cloud flows** in the left pane.
+8. After the import completes, open the **Dynamics 365 Invoice capture – Installation Tools**, click **Cloud flows** in the left pane.
-9. The cloud flow will need to be ran to set up the connection between **Invoice Capture** in Power Platform and Dynamics 365 finance and operations.
+9. The Cloud flow will need to be ran to set up the connection between **Invoice capture** in Power Platform and Dynamics 365 finance.
 10. Click **Run** and enter the parameters:
-**Fno Url**: URL for the Dynamics 365 finance and operations environment to integrate with.
+**Fno Url**: URL for the Dynamics 365 Finance environment to integrate with.
-**Tenant Id**: The tenant ID for the Dynamics 365 finance and operations environment.
+**Tenant Id**: The tenant ID for the Dynamics 365 Finance environment.
 **Client Id**: The Azure application ID that was registered earlier.
 **Client secret**: The client secret that was generated for the Azure application.

 >[!NOTE:] Dataverse will manage identity for secrets.
-The client secret won’t be saved into dataverse tables.
+The client secret won’t be saved in the Dataverse tables.